Someone said to me recently, "with all the data and technology today, marketing must be easier than ever!"

 - Advanced Twitter searches

 With all of this data, we create dots that help us form a picture of who we are targeting.
 We first recommend finding pictures online and printing them out to help visualize the ideal patient.
 We then give each 'patient' a fictitious name, so they can be easily referenced during a strategy session.
-Finally, we construct a story that virtually brings the patient persona to life.
-(I would remove the “split personality” line).
+(I.e. Ms. Maya Hertz) Finally, we construct a story that virtually brings the patient persona to life.
 Often times, we develop 3-5 different patient personas for a single practice or protocol to ensure we are speaking to the largest, but most defined, audience possible.

 What’s in a Patient Persona?